 |Semester 2 Credit Value:||10|

-In a society defined and patterned by multiple discourses on ‘how to organise’, the media is perhaps the most influential voice of all.
-Individually held perceptions and expectations of organisations and work, and our own likely (and hoped for) roles in them (and our resistance to them) are greatly influenced by media such as film and television.
-The media offers us insight into organisations, but only from particular and often limited perspectives.
-The importance of the perceptions, and expectations subsequently encouraged, lies in the fact that once established they may influence how organisations (and ultimately society) are themselves patterned.
+In a society defined and patterned by multiple discourses on ‘how to organise’, the media represents perhaps the most influential voice of all.
+Individually held perceptions and expectations of organization and work, and our own likely (and hoped for) roles in them (and our resistance to them) are greatly influenced by media content such as film and television however they are delivered.
+The media offers us insights into organisations, but only from particular and often limited perspectives.
+The importance of the perceptions and expectations subsequently encouraged, lies in the fact that, once established, they are then able to influence how organisations (and ultimately society) are themselves patterned.
 Our expectations of the organisations we become a part of will ultimately help to shape them.
-This course seeks to raise awareness of the influence of media over representations of management and organisations.
-It also seeks to develop the abilities to critically analyse and evaluate media content through a range of analytical tools.

 Outline Of Syllabus

 1. Introduction to the module: Culture; Representing Organisation/Management in Popular Culture

 4. Discursive analytical approaches

 5. Entre-tainment: Entrepreneurship and Popular culture